START LINE ROUTINE

 WHAT IS A ROUTINE?

 A routine is ‘a sequence of actions regularly followed’.
-For example, at a Scent Work trial, it includes –
+For example, at a Scent Work trial, it may include –

-- your dog being comfortable waiting in his crate/in the car potentially for several hours, as well as toileting in ‘strange’ locations;
+- your dog being comfortable waiting in his crate/in the car potentially for several hours

 - your dog observing you as you prepare yourself – such as collecting your rewards and placing them in your pocket/treat pouch etc, collecting the lead and collar/harness – and being aware that this is a precursor to …;